 Take a look to our recommendations and let us know if you’d like to incorporate one or a few in to your next trip

-This sample itinerary offers a stunning alternate trek to Machu Picchu, Peru’s lost citadel.
+This sample itinerary offers the stunning Salkantay trek to Machu Picchu, Peru’s lost citadel.
 This Journey Through a Fabled Past itinerary will serve as the perfect inspiration for you!

 Please know we will work with you to change or modify these tours however you deem necessary – all Kuoda itineraries are crafted just for you, built to suit your individual interests and schedules.
 Interested in customizing this particular itinerary?

 The price will be based on final accommodation choices, travel dates, and other custom preferences.

 Creating enriching and unforgettable travel experiences is our passion, so when our story happens to be about you, having a dedicated Travel Designer can make all the difference.
 Reach out to one of our team members and we will be happy to help you!

 Most vacation memories quickly dissipate in the face of routine, but remarkable travel experiences hover in the back of the mind forever.
 With Kuoda’s private tours to Ecuador, Bolivia and Peru, we create meaningful memories that stick…

 Whether traveling on your own or with family and friends, a trip with Kuoda will never come short of being 100% personalized.
 Here you’ll find useful tips, travel news and experiences to get the most out as you discover this region.